atanisoft/ESP32CommandStation/README.md

 ## Supported Motor Boards
 The DCC++ESP32 Command Station currently supports three types of Motor Boards.
-* Arduino Motor Shield Rev3 (https://store.arduino.cc/usa/arduino-motor-shield-rev3).
+* [Arduino Motor Shield Rev3](https://store.arduino.cc/usa/arduino-motor-shield-rev3).
 There are various clones of this board avialable throughout the internet, many of these clones will work but many will not.
-* Pololu MC33926 Motor Driver (https://www.pololu.com/product/1213 or https://www.pololu.com/product/2503).
+* [Pololu MC33926 Motor Driver](https://www.pololu.com/product/2503) or [Pololu MC33926 Motor Driver Carrier](https://www.pololu.com/product/1213).
 There are a few variants on this board available from Pololu and they all should function identically.
 It is not necessary to have the Arduino shield format and all the majority of the testing has been carried out using the carrier format.
 * BTS 7960B.
 This is a *VERY* high current H-Bridge based circuit, in the DCC++ESP32 Command Station code it is software limited to either 5A or 10A.

 # Building DCC++ESP32
 Building the DCC++ESP32 code is easiest using PlatformIO IDE which can be installed from http://platformio.org/platformio-ide.
 When installing PlatformIO IDE be sure to add Python to the default path (if prompted).
-Using (Atom)[https://atom.io/] or (Visual Studio Code)[https://code.visualstudio.com/] does not make that much of a difference in compilation/usage of the included PlatformIO project file.
-Currently all development and testing is conducted with (Visual Studio Code)[https://code.visualstudio.com/].
+Using [Atom](https://atom.io/) or [Visual Studio Code](https://code.visualstudio.com/) does not make that much of a difference in compilation/usage of the included PlatformIO project file.
+Currently all development and testing is conducted with [Visual Studio Code](https://code.visualstudio.com/).

 The DCC++ESP32 Command Station consists of multiple modules, some of which are required and others are optional.
 The list below covers the various modules:
 | Module | Description |